jsborjesson/oereo/README.md

 _Note that there are no production settings in `database.yml`, Heroku will set these up automatically._

+### Administrating

+There is an admin interface at `/admin`.

+If resetting the database or deploying for the first time it will have one single superuser:

+    admin@example.com
+    password

+**Don't forget to delete this and create a proper superuser.***

 ## Testing

 Make sure the db is prepared: